 This approach improves your chances of coping, healing, and feeling better long term.
 The best methods relax your body and mind, reduce inflammation and increase circulation.
 Some block pain receptors.

 No matter which holistic pain relief remedies and techniques you use to manage pain, it is it is important to keep at it.
 You may have to experiment before finding what helps you the most.
 Often it will be a combination of methods, herbs, and supplements.
 Give remedies enough time to work before giving up on them.
-You may notice that some methods relieve your pains right away, but most take weeks to really have a significant effect.
+You may notice that some techniques relieve your pains right away, but most take weeks to really have a significant effect.
 Some methods may work at times, but not always.

 Consult your medical provider if you natural pain relievers don't help you.
-You may also need to incorporate pharmaceuticals, medical care or physical therapyinto your plan if if your condition is severe or natural pain remedies are not strong enough.
+You may also need to incorporate pharmaceuticals and medical care into your holistic pain relief plan if if your condition is severe or natural pain remedies are not strong enough to provide relief.

 If you do not uncover the cause and address it (if possible), even the best natural pain remedies may only act as symptom controllers and not stop your condition from getting worse.

 This may seem counter-intuitive, but getting an appropriate amount of the right kinds of exercise is a natural pain reliever that can be as effective as morphine.
 During exercise your brain releases endorphins that block pain signals from reaching it.
-Exercise improves circulation, allowing more oxygen-rich blood to nourish and cleanse painful areas.
+Exercise has many benefits.
+It improves circulation, allowing more oxygen-rich blood to nourish and cleanse painful areas.
 It helps you alleviate stress, sleep better, and have more energy.

 In this video, Esther Ekhart demonstrates a sequence of 7 yoga exercises for lower back pain.
 Note the tips she shares for safety and effectiveness.